SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ## Transitioning from Ruby to JS

 I just wanted to mention some of the basics of moving to JS.
 Learning Ruby as a first language spoils you in a sense because it is really simple.
-There are many built in methods that will allow you to do things easily like the .each method which is almost equivalent to a .forEach in Javascript.
+There are many built in methods that will allow you to do things easily like the .each method which is almost equivalent to a .forEach of .map in Javascript.

 ```
 # Ruby: